piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 Learning Goals:
 ---------------
-  * Use visual tools to better understand what happens under the hood when we load a webpage.
+  * Use visual tools to better understand what happens under the hood when we load a webpage
-  * Visualize on a map at a high level how a packet is routed and forwarded.
+  * Be able to show on a map (at a high level) how a packet is routed and forwarded
   * Examine a visual representation of all the assets that a webpage requests/loads
   * Compare packet speed (light speed) to page loading speed (seconds) and be able to explain the descrepency